leiachung41/leiachung41.github.io/Tree_View/README.md

 ## How to use?

+  - If you clicked text with icon hand paper, it can hide contents and change the icon into hand grab.
-- If you clicked text with icon hand paper, it can show and hide contents.
+  - If you clicked text with icon hand grab, it can show contents and change the icon into hand paper.